leslie255/sharklang/README.md

 }
 ```

-Note that you currently cannot use variables of the same name across two different functions, this will be changed in the future

 The compiled program can only run on 64-bit systems (although the compiler itself might work on 32-bit systems)

 ### Contributing